open-appsec

 • Download the advanced machine learning model by going to: User Menu -> Download Advanced ML Model.

 This model updates from time to time and you will get an email when these updates happen.
+When the model is updated please redeploy the Advanced Machine Learning Model by downloading the new file, and following the instructions bellow.

 To deploy and use open-appsec's advanced machine learning model follow the instructions below to install this Advanced Model in your specific environment: